Constructing knots with specified geometric limits: Construction

 For ease of notation, we will denote $\calM(\Gamma)$ simply by $\calM$.
 We start by showing that $N$ is a submanifold of $\calD(\calM)$.
 The definition of a scooped manifold gives a natural embedding of $M_P$ and $M_P^\prime$ in $\calD(\calM)$ such that $M_P \cap M_P' = \varnothing$.
 Under this embedding the ideal vertices of $M_P$ and $M_P'$ are identified and lie on $\Sigma = \bdy \calM = \bdy \calM'$ in $\calD(\calM)$.

 By \reflem{RectangleVertices}, there is a collection of horoball neighbourhoods $H_i$ with boundaries meeting the ideal vertices in Euclidean rectangles $R_i$.
-By shrinking the $H_i$ if needed, we may assume that for each rectangle, the lengths of the two sides that meet a black triangle is the same, say $1/h$ for $h$ sufficiently large.
+By shrinking the $H_i$ if needed, we may assume that for each rectangle, the length of any side meeting a black triangle is $1/h$, for some fixed large $h$.
 Let $\overline{M_P}$ denote the result of removing the horoballs $H_i$ from $M_P$.
 Thus $\overline{M_P}$ is a compact manifold with corners.
 Similarly form $\overline{M_P}'$ by removing identically sized horoball neighbourhoods from $M_P'$.

-Since the truncated side lengths of $M_P$ are identical, we can glue truncated black triangles in $\overline{M_P}$ to their pair in $\overline{M_P}$ by hyperbolic isometry, and similarly for $\overline{M_P}'$.
+Since the (black) truncated side lengths of $M_P$ are identical, we can glue truncated black triangles in $\overline{M_P}$ to their pair in $\overline{M_P}$ by hyperbolic isometry, and similarly for $\overline{M_P}'$.
 We may similarly glue truncated white faces in $\overline{M_P}$ to those in $\overline{M_P}'$ by isometry, because we will be truncating an identical amount in $M_P$ and its reflection.

 Let $F \subset \partial \overline{M_P}$ be a truncated white face.
 Then there exists a projection $p\from F \to \Sigma$.
 Similarly, the corresponding truncated white face $F' \subset \partial \overline{M_P}'$ has an analogous projection $p' \from F' \to \Sigma$ such that $p(F) = p'(F')$.
 Both of these projections can be extended to isotopies of $\overline{M_P}$ and $\overline{M_P}'$ in $\calD(\calM)$.
 Since all such maps, for all white faces, correspond to isotopies, the manifold resulting from gluing the white faces is a submanifold of $\calD(\calM)$.